 I only wish they’d open in my hometown.

 I must admit I have not tried every restaurant in Dornoch but I have tried two.
-I’ll leave all other restaurants at the bottom of this section.
+There’s a lot on offer, whether you want fine dining, a special experience or just a quick bite to eat.
+I’ll leave some more recommendations at the bottom of this section.

 Milk & Honey